MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

   - customerInsights
 ---

-# Incremental refresh for data sources
+# Incremental refresh for Power Query and Azure Data Lake data sources

 This article discusses how to configure incremental refresh for data sources based on Power Query or Azure Data Lake.